-b design and analysis software (BIM/CAD/GIS) available?
+Is design and analysis software (BIM/CAD/GIS) available?

 Yes.
-Through free downloads and other contracts with vendors, all students can get a range of specialty software products, including BIM CAD, G S, and graphics software, for free or at specially reduced prices.
+Through free downloads and other contracts with vendors, all students can get a range of specialty software products, including BIM CAD, GIS, and graphics software, for free or at specially reduced prices.
 Not all of these products are required of all students, but may be required or recommended for purchase for individual courses.
 In general, students will be required to download Autodesk Revit for use in their third year graphics courses.
-The School has able to provide Maxwell rendering software and Sefaira energy analysis software as free downloads to students.
-These downloads are requested of the companies each year.
+The School is able to provide Sefaira daylighting and energy analysis software as free downloads to students.
+These downloads are requested of the company each year.